42corozco/Darkly/Copyright/README.md

 ![Result after inspecting the source code](./Resource/inspectingcode.png)

-The comments hint us to "come from" a specific url, and to use a specific browser
+The comments hint us to "come from" the NSA website and to use a specific browser "ft_bornToSec".

 ![Second hint](./Resource/hint2.png)